 John Sobol’s take on today’s media cultures is unique.
 His unusual professional fluency in oral, literate and digital media gives him a holistic perspective that cuts through the hype to demonstrate exactly how and where different communication technologies yield different values, different social relations, and different risks and opportunities.
 His useful insights are based on a lifetime of professional cross-disciplinary practice and a busy imagination.

-John’s literate credentials include five books published by Canadian publishers, including Digitopia Blues – Race, Technology and the American Voice (Banff Centre Press).
+John’s literate credentials include 7 books published including his most recent, Born (Groundwood Press).
 He has published hundreds of articles in magazines (Canadian Geographic, BorderCrossings, Shambhala Sun, Downbeat, etc.) and newspapers (Montreal Gazette, Toronto Star, Georgia Straight, Montreal Mirror, etc.).
 He has also written scripts for many television series (seen on Bravo, History, Nickleodeon, CBC, PBS, Vision, Odyssey, etc.) including award-winning programs such as the animated Pippi Longstocking series and the documentary The Genius of Lenny Breau.
 He was the Director of Publications for the Design Exchange.
 He also wrote the libretti for two large-scale multimedia operas, The Salome Dancer and MyAudia.
 He is currently the Executive Writer at The Ottawa Hospital.